asia-pacific-energy-research-centre/8th_outlook_visualisations/README.md

 ### 4. Run the script

+### UPDATE: THERE ARE NEW SCRIPTS THAT INCORPORATE 2020 EGEDA data

 Ensure that the environment is activated by executing at the command line: 'soure activate ./env' (you should already have changed the directory to '8th_outlook_visualisations'

 For preparing relevant files that are used for charting, this script is common (run command):